code-shaper/code-shaper-website/docs/getting-started/set-up-a-monorepo.md

 # Change directory to a location where you create projects, e.g.
 cd ~/projects

-# Create and empty directory for our repo and cd into it
+# Create and empty directory for our repo and cd into it.
+# Repos are usually named with kebab-case.
 mkdir movie-magic
 cd movie-magic